-- 1.5.2 Beyond these the Council can determine what other information and indicators it chooses to report upon linked to the performance framework in the relevant adopted Local Plan. - 1.5.3 Section 2 of the AMR considers progress on the Local Plan milestones.
-It sets our milestones for each LDD to December 2012, the progress in terms of work undertaken to date and whether the milestones were met or not.
-Where milestones were not met it considers the reasons for this.
+- 1.5.2 Beyond these the Council can determine what other information and indicators it chooses to report upon linked to the performance framework in the relevant adopted Local Plan. - 1.5.3 Section 2 of the AMR considers progress in putting in place the Local Plan.
+It sets out the progress in terms of work undertaken to date as well as next steps.
 Following the Localism Act and in light of the recent Regulations it also sets out progress in the preparation and adoption of Neighbourhood Plans and Neighbourhood Orders.
-It will also set out progress on the CIL. - 1.5.4 Section 3 considers the performance of the saved policies of the RUDP, and analysis is undertaken where data permits.
+It will also set out progress on Community Infrastructure Levy. - 1.5.4 Section 3 considers the performance of the saved policies of the RUDP, and analysis is undertaken where data permits.
 In previous AMR's, this section has focused on the core output indicators prescribed by national guidance, as revised in 2008.
 However, this guidance was withdrawn by the announcement from the Parliamentary Under Secretary of State at the Department for Communities and Local Government on 30th March 2011.
 Councils were advised that they may continue to report upon Core Indicators if they choose to but are no longer required to do so.
-The data in this AMR is still presented using the topic themes given in that national guidance, and using the core output indicators, until, initially, the monitoring framework of the Core Strategy is established.
-Further evolution will take place with the preparation of other DPD's and their monitoring framework.
+The data in this AMR is still presented using the topic themes given in that national guidance, and using the core output indicators, until, the monitoring framework of the Core Strategy is established.
+Further evolution will take place with the preparation of other DPD's and their monitoring frameworks.
 The topic themes are: